krooksoma/NationalParkSearchWebSite/README.md

 # ParkSearchWebSite
 Webpage to search for parks in a state, city or by park name.

-Project built with Luis Cartaya help.
+Project built with Luis Cartaya colaboration.
 github: https://github.com/cartaya1

 You can get information on the activities related to the selected park and also weather information!